JohanVanslembrouck/corolib/reading/CORBA-AMI.md

 The client application will now also act as server: it will have to enter an event loop (when this is appropriate in the application’s control flow), so that the ORB can callback the operations in the interface handler.
-The application programmer has added operation1ReplyReceived() to interfaceAHandler_impl that returns true if the ORB performed the callback.
+The application programmer has added operation1ReplyReceived() to interfaceAHandler_impl that returns true if the ORB performed the callback (operation1).

 If the application was originally a pure client, then using the callback mechanism may have an impact on the architecture of the application.
-If the application was designed as a server application then it already had an event loop and the callback functions can/will be called from this event loop (see below).

-Again, it is easy to use this interface to start a callback operation on several remote objects in a loop, do some other work, and then enter the event loop.
+Again, it is easy to use this interface to start a callback operation on several remote objects, do some other work, and then enter the event loop.

 The application may use an array of remote objects, an array of callback objects, and a counter to count how many objects have replied.

 This section only gave a very high-level introduction to AMI.
 The reader is referred to [Schmidt et al.] for more information on CORBA AMI.

-## Callback chain
+## C++ coroutines

-In the previous section the callback was waited for in a local event loop, waiting only for the responses of outstanding requests, and thus ignoring other inputs.
-In a server application there is typically only one event loop and all inputs and registered callback functions will be handled in this event loop.
-This leads to a different style of programming.

-After having processed the response to a request in a callback function, and depending on the response (successful, failure), the callback function will typically start another operation and pass another callback function to process the response.
-This leads to a chain of callback functions, with the first part processing the response of one operation and the second part continuing the program flow.
-The callback functions are not easily reusable to implement other applications.

-This breaks the sequential style of programming that can used with synchronous operations and even with the polling approach.
+Using C++ coroutines, we can rewrite the example as follows:

+	async_task<int> coroutine1 {

+        struct ret_type {
+            typeIO1 argIO1;
+            ...;
+            typeO1 argO1;
+            ...:
+            typeR retV;
+            typeEx1 ex1;
+            ...
+        };

+        async_operation<ret_type> op = remoteObject.send_operation1(argI1, ..., argIO1, ...);

+        // Do some other work that does not need the reply from the remote object

+        ret_type ret_val;
+        ret_val = co_await op;	// The coroutine will return control to its calling function/coroutine if the reply has not been received.
+		// The coroutine will continue from this point when the reply has been received.
+		...

+		co_return 0;
+	}

+First we define define a struct that will contain all in/out and out arguments, a variable to contain the return value and variables that contains the exceptions.
+This type is then passed as a template type to async_operation.

+Because of the use of co_await, this code will have to be placed in a coroutine, i.e. a function that returns a value of type async_task and that uses co_return to return from the coroutine.

+An advantage of coroutines (compared to CORBA AMI) is that the coroutine will not block at co_await until the reply has been received, but that control is returned to the caller or resumer of the coroutine, so that other coroutines can proceed.

+A disadvantage is that more manual coding is necessary, unless we could generate coroutine code from an IDL definition.

-## C++ example
+## C++ example (CORBA)

 To conclude this brief introduction to CORBA AMI, the following example uses an IDL defining an operation that takes one argument (of command1_t) and returns a value of response1_t.